Northern Elephant Seal

 Males weigh up to about 8,800 lbs (4,00kg) and can be over 20ft (6m) in length.
-Females, being significantly less in size, only weigh up to 1,500 lbs (600kg) and can grow to 10ft (3m) in length.
-Besides there relative size easily indicating their sex, another recognisable feature to distinguish between males and females is the large noise, rostrum or proboscis that only males have.
+Females are significantly less in size, usually only weighing up to 1,500 lbs (600kg) and growing to 10ft (3m) in length.
+Besides their relative size easily indicating their sex, another recognisable feature to distinguish between males and females is the large noise, rostrum or proboscis that only males have.

 Diet & Feeding

 Northern Elephant seals are incredibly deep divers and it is assumed that they do not feed in water less than 200m (800ft) deep.
 Their preferred prey include squid, rays, sharks and certain ratfish species.